Skip to contents

 Details

 Coefficient interpretation: Poisson regression models the log of the expected count.
-Exponentiating a coefficient gives the multiplicative change in the expected count for a one-unit increase in the predictor, adjusting for simultaneous linear changes in other predictors.
-For example, 1.5 means a 50% higher expected count.
+Exponentiating a coefficient gives the multiplicative change in the expected count for a one-unit increase in the predictor.

 Examples